software-mansion-labs/expo-live-updates/README.md

 Important notes:

-- Progress will not be displayed unless `progressIndeterminate` is set to `true` or `progress` is specified.
+- Progress will not be displayed unless `progressIndeterminate` is set to `true` or `progress` is passed.
 - Progress maximum value is specified with `max`.
 However, if `segments` property is defined, maximum value will be calculated based on provided `segments` and the `max` property will be ignored.

 ### LiveUpdateConfig Object Structure